What is Customer Satisfaction?

-The Net Promoter Score (NPS) measures how likely the customer will act as a brand ambassador and promote the products/services/company.
+The Net Promoter Score (NPS) measures how likely it is that a customer will act as a brand ambassador and promote the products/services/company.
 The NPS places customers into three categories – promoters, passives, or detractors.

-- Promoters are customers who are enthusiastic about the products/services and are likely to recommend them to friends and families.
+- Promoters are customers who are enthusiastic about the products/services and are likely to recommend them to friends and family.